canmet-energy/btap_cli/README.md

 Some items that BTAP costs are:
 * Labour, Overhead
 * Layer Materials in Constructions and fenestration.
 * Piping, Ductworks, Headers based on actual geometry of the building.
-This is required when evaluating forces air vs hydronic solutions.
+This is required when evaluating forced air vs hydronic solutions.
 * Standard HVAC Equipment, Boilers, Chillers, HeatPumps, Service Hot Water.

 Some examples of items it will not cost are: